emdgroup/boltz-hackathon-template/README.md

 Please refer to the [hackathon README](hackathon/README_Hackathon.md) for instructions on how to participate in the Boltz hackathon.

+**Note:** The hackathon requires CUDA support.
+Participants must have access to NVIDIA GPUs for predictions.

 ## Introduction

 Boltz is a family of models for biomolecular interaction prediction.
 Boltz-1 was the first fully open source model to approach AlphaFold3 accuracy.
 Our latest work Boltz-2 is a new biomolecular foundation model that goes beyond AlphaFold3 and Boltz-1 by jointly modeling complex structures and binding affinities, a critical component towards accurate molecular design.
 Boltz-2 is the first deep learning model to approach the accuracy of physics-based free-energy perturbation (FEP) methods, while running 1000x faster — making accurate in silico screening practical for early-stage drug discovery.